marcotuiio/TaylorSwift_Guesser/README.md

 1. Clone this repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run `python ml_models.py {knn or svm}` to preprocess the data, train the model, and make predictions.
+3. Run `python ml_album.py {knn or svm}` to preprocess the data, train the model, and make predictions about the albums.
+4. Run `python ml_artist.py {knn or svm}` to preprocess the data, train the model, and make predictions if the song is from Taylor Swift or not.

 ## Project Structure

+- `src/preprocess`: This directory contains the Python scripts for data preprocessing, including dataset creation, text cleaning and word embedding.
+- `src/ml_albums.py`: The main Python script for album classifier that contains the data preprocessing, model training, and evaluation code.
-- `ml_models.py`: The main Python script that contains the data preprocessing, model training, and evaluation code.
+- `src/ml_artist.py`: The main Python script for artist classifier that contains the data preprocessing, model training, and evaluation code.
-- `taylor_swift_lyrics.xlsx`: The dataset containing Taylor Swift song lyrics and their corresponding album labels.
+- `assets/taylor_swift_lyrics.xlsx`: The dataset containing Taylor Swift song lyrics and their corresponding album labels.
+- `assets/combined_dataset.xlsx`: The dataset with lots of songs from different artists and the label if the song is from Taylor Swift or not.
+- `assets/archive`: This directory contains the poluted original dataset with the lyrics of the songs.
 - `requirements.txt`: A list of Python packages required to run the project.

+* ps: The created datasets after some preprocessing will also be in the assets folder.

 ## KNN vs SVM for Album Guesser